-The basic governmental fund financial statements can be found on page C2.
+The basic governmental fund financial statements can be found on pages C1 and C2.

 Notes to the Financial Statements: The notes provide additional information that is essential to a full understanding of the data provided in the School-wide and fund financial statements.
-The Notes to the Financial Statements can be found at section D this report.
+The Notes to the Financial Statements can be found at section D in this report.